Belfast Royal Academy: Preparatory department

+In 1829, a preparatory department was founded for boys too young to attend the main school; girls were also admitted.
+The rudiments of reading and grammar were taught, provision additionally being made for moral and physical instruction.
+The preparatory department migrated, in 1880, with the rest of the school, to a new site on the Cliftonville Road.
+Rapid expansion by 1926, however, compelled the Board of Governors to purchase Wingfield, a large, detached house, opposite the school; this characterful building, standing in an acre of ground, with an enclosed garden at the rear, housed the kindergarten and preparatory departments until the mid-1960s, when, having sustained bomb damage in the Belfast Blitz, it had become too hazardous for young children.
+Consequently, in 1965, the preparatory department was transferred to the Castle Grounds, where a new school, Ben Madigan, had been constructed on the site of the school tennis courts, nestled at the foot of Cave Hill (for which Ben Madigan is the historic name).
+In contrast to the quaint Wingfield, the new building was fashioned in a modernist style, the airy, spacious design helping to foster a stimulating learning environment for the pupils, who fondly recall their positive experiences there.

+Demographic shifts in the North Belfast catchment area, coupled with a general economic downturn, and other adverse, external factors over which BRA had no control, forced the eventual closure of Ben Madigan Preparatory School in 2026.

 Extra–curricular activities

 Sports

 The main sports are rugby for boys, and hockey for girls.
 Other sports played include cricket, netball, athletics, swimming, cross-country running, badminton, tennis, table-tennis, basketball, and rounders.
 In addition, pupils can participate in golf, water polo, lifesaving, and gymnastics.

 Since the Academy moved to the Cliftonville Road, various sports facilities have been utilised, including Cliftonville Cricket Club, Bladon Drive, Castle Grounds, Belfast Jewish Institute, Shore Road, Ballywonard, and currently Roughfort.
 The Castle Grounds is used primarily by Ben Madigan Preparatory School, but still hosts some showpiece events.
 At the main school site, there is also a dedicated sports centre, and a 25-metre swimming pool.

 The school has competed consistently, at the highest level, in Ulster Schools' sports.
 An extremely successful period for sporting achievement was 1960-74, with the 1st Rugby team reaching the Ulster Schools' Cup final on five occasions, sharing the trophy three times; the 1st Hockey team equalled this record in the Ulster Schoolgirls' Senior Cup, also winning that outright in 1974.
 The 1967 1st Cricket team, featuring three Irish Schools' internationals, is regarded as one of the most accomplished in the history of the school.